Audi Financing: What To Know Before You Buy

 If you’re a new buyer and you’ve lived in a dealer’s area for at least one year, you might qualify for the First-Time Buyer Program.
 You don’t need a credit history, but if you have one, it must be in good standing.

-You’ll need to show proof of income and residency, as well as two complete personal references that Audi can contact, including at least one from a relative.
+You’ll need to show proof of income and residency, as well as two complete personal references who Audi can contact, including at least one relative.

 Foreign Business Professionals Program